lazcanogaston/html5bootcamp/README.md

     Most important task numbers are listed in the "*Key Points*" section for each day and they should get most of your attention.
     If you feel you don’t have enough time to complete all tasks, start with these ones when possible.

-3.  **Commit:** YOu will commit all your code as soon as you finish each exercise.
+3.  **Commit:** You will commit all your code as soon as you finish each exercise.
 If not you must commit your work in a daily basis.

 #### **Introduction**